-The prototype system on the Volvo S-80 was developed on multiple processors.
+The prototype system originally tested on the Volvo S-80 and pictured here on a Nissan Xterra was developed on multiple processors.
 The processors we chose were the Analog Devices Black Fin BF537 and the Crosscore hardware development kits.
 We also selected Green Hills Multi and the Integrity OS.
 The goals were to demonstrate to the automotive industry that multi-sensor fusion could be implemented on a processor the industry was currently utilizing.

 The algorithm development was done using MatLab and Simulink.
 Once verified, everything was ported to C and compiled to the 537 processor using the GHS Multi tools.

-Driving demonstrations of the systems we developed were conducted here in Washington State, Michigan, Germany, England and Holland.
-Click here for videos and still images of the prototype systems.
+Driving demonstrations of the systems we developed were conducted here in Washington State, Michigan, Germany, England, and Holland.